srobo/team-emails/SR2020/2020-02-19-inactive-team-prompt.md

 robot with lots of help available.
 They’re also an opportunity to see how other teams are doing or get more direct help with your robots.

-You can see the list of upcoming tec days on [our website](https://studentrobotics.org/events/).
+You can see the list of upcoming tech days on [our website](https://studentrobotics.org/events/).

 ## Unable to continue?